Investing in early childhood means funding proven programs and innovative strategies for children from birth to age 5 that:

 “The return on investment from early childhood is extraordinary.”

 Federal Reserve Bank of Minneapolis

-90% of critical brain development occurs before kindergarten.
+90% of brain growth occurs before kindergarten.
 And the skills and abilities employers are looking for — focus, self-discipline, motivation and collaboration — all start to take root in the first five years of life.
 The ROI from investing in quality early childhood education programs for kids birth to age 5 is well established, with strong, positive effects on:

 - Kindergarten readiness

 - K-12 test scores